tmpfs/trucks/packages/trucks-cli/doc/cli/trucks.md

 # Shadow Styles

-When using third-party component you may wish to override the component styles.
+When using third-party components you may wish to override the component styles.

 Use the `--extract` option to write individual stylesheet files per component, you can then modify these stylesheets and inject them later using the `--inject` option.